-When done right, a great sample flip can make an album.
-But despite my love for them, I’ve never really thought much about how a sample is actually cleared for an album.
+When done right, a song with a great sample can make an album.
+But have you ever thought about how a sample is actually cleared for an album?
 We hear all the time about a song not making an album because of sample clearance issues, but what does that really mean?
 What happened?

 Like I would for any producer or singer, I began researching Mannis-Gardner after I saw her name in the Views liner notes.
 It turns out she has over 25 years of credits on albums like Fat Joe’s Jealous Ones Still Envy (J.O.S.E.), Lupe’s The Cool, Eminem’s Encore, Nas’ Life Is Good, The Roots’ How I Got Over and that just scratches the surface of a resume that also includes work for films (8 Mile) and video games (Rockstar Games).

-Putting a name and a face to the mysterious, confusing world of sample clearance and publishing has helped me to see the art of sampling in a different light, and when I got her on the phone and picked her brain about sampling's past and present, it was illuminating.
+Putting a name and a face to the mysterious, confusing world of sample clearance and publishing has helped me to see the art of sampling in a different light, and when I got her on the phone and picked her brain about sampling's past and present, it found our conversation to be illuminating.

-Here are just a few gems from the woman who helped to make your favorite albums, beats and samples a possibility.
-Thanks to Forbes for laying some of the groundwork for this conversation in their interview with Mannis-Gardner.
+Here are just a few gems from the woman who helped to make your favorite albums, beats, and samples a possibility.

 What clearing a sample was like 20 years ago: